Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 Yup.
 Sorted too soon, all right.

 And of course the DEs posted out in the square looking at the house and not seeing it, have shown up because people inside the house have been talking about Voldemort.
 Nothing to do with Snape at all.
 (Once Albus was dead, if Snape had told anyone about #12 they would have seen it.
-Nobody remembers that.)
+Nobody seems to remember that.)

 And it was at this point, the point that Remus was delivering his infodump on the fall of the Ministry, that I was thrown out of the story completely.
 I never properly got all the way back in.